Frequently Asked Questions

 We are advise you to register your card at www.clippercard.com to be able to block further transactions on your Clipper account.
 If you have registered your Gator Pass with Clipper, you must also contact Clipper and report your card lost or stolen.
 You will then be able to transfer cash value from your previous card to the new once it is assigned.

 All replacement cards are issued at the OneCard Office (SSB 103).
 To receive a replacement card, all students must pay an up-front administrative fee of ($20) plus a card fee of ($2).
-If your card was stolen, please fill out this form and provide a valid police report along with any supporting documentation such as eye witness statements with phone numbers of the witnesses or any other documentation that will support your petition and email it to email@example.com.
+If your card was stolen, please fill out this form and provide a valid theft or vehicular burglary police report (lost property incident reports will not be accepted) along with any supporting documentation such as eye witness statements with phone numbers of the witnesses or any other documentation that will support your petition and email it to email@example.com.
 Please allow 4-8 weeks for processing.

 Yes.
 Any faculty, staff, or student may choose to identify themselves within the university community with a preferred first and/or middle name that is different from their legal name.
 SFSU OneCard will allow our community members who wish to identify themselves within the university’s information systems with a preferred name to have their OneCard/ Gator Pass reflect that name instead of their legal name.
 The OneCard office recognizes that many students prefer to use first names other than their legal ones to identify themselves.
 As long as the use of this preferred name is not for the purposes of misrepresentation, the OneCard office will print cards using preferred names.
 You can print and fill out the form at www.sfsu.edu/~admisrec/forms/regforms/namechange.pdf and bring it with you to the Registrar for modification in the system or you can modify preferred name in Student Center at cms.sfsu.edu/content/student-center by yourself.
 After you have completed this, you are welcome to ask for the new card at the OneCard office.
 The modification for a preferred name can only be done once per semester.